On behalf of the Nominating Committee, I’m pleased to share the slate of candidates for the 2024 board election.

-If you use the Open Journal Systems (OJS) platform from PKP, you should use PKP’s OJS Crossref XML plugin to register your content with us.
+If you use the Open Journal Systems (OJS) platform from PKP, after installing and setting up the DOI plugin, you should use PKP’s OJS Crossref XML plugin to register your content with us.
 To make best use of the plugin, make sure you’re using OJS version 3 or higher.

 You can set up the plugin to work in one of two ways: